glehu/CWO_ERP/README.md

 # Database access via its own API

 The software's data can be requested via API.
 All requests need to have valid credentials in the Authorization header.
-Athentication is being done via basic auth.
+Authentication is being achieved via basic auth.

 Currently, following API endpoints are available: